aonanj/drawing-agent/README.md

 # drawing-agent: SDXL QLoRA Fine-Tuning Workspace

-This project contains the workspace scaffolding for fine-tuning a Stable Diffusion XL model using QLoRA to generate patent-ready drawings from claim text.
+This project contains the workspace scaffolding for fine-tuning a Stable Diffusion XL model using QLoRA to generate patent-ready drawings from patent description and claims text.

 ## Repository Layout